Dear Parents and Guardians,

 Please ensure that the office has up-to-date mobile numbers for Parents/Guardians.
 It is vital that at least 2 additional contact numbers be provided for emergency purposes.

-A sports day is held in May of each year in the grounds of a local secondary school.
+A sports day is held in May or June of each year in the grounds of a local secondary school.
 Each child in the school participates in the sports on that day.
 Individual and team activities are the events of the day.